Majek Fashek: Early life

-Fashek was born in Benin City to an Edo mother and an Ijesa father in 1963, but identified mainly with his Benin roots.
+Fashek was born in Benin City in 1963 to an Edo mother and an Ijesa father.
+He identified with Yoruba and Benin roots.
 Various translations of his name Fasheke (Ifá à ṣe èké) include "powers of miracles" and "divination does not lie", however, it refers to the orisha (deity) Ifa (deity of divination) of the Yoruba religion and means "Ifa does not lie/deceive."
-After his parents separated, Fashek remained in Benin City with his mother, and later joined the choir in his local Aladura church where he learned to play the trumpet and guitar whilst composing songs for the choir.
+After his parents separated, Fashek remained in Benin City with his mother, and later joined the choir in his local Aladura church where he learned to play the trumpet and guitar while composing songs for the choir.

 Musical career

-Early 80's: Jah Stix
+Early 1980s: Jah Stix

-In the early eighties Fashek, who at the time went by the stage name Rajesh Kanal, joined the group Jah Stix with musicians Amos McRoy Gregg and Black Rice.
+In the early 1980s, Fashek, who at the time went by the stage name Rajesh Kanal, joined the group Jah Stix with musicians Amos McRoy Gregg and Black Rice.
 The trio soon gained popularity as the in-house band on the NTA Benin show Music Panorama, and toured with fellow reggae group The Mandators (fronted by Victor Essiet).
 Jah Stix were also session musicians for up and coming reggae singer Edi Rasta, who would later be known as Evi-Edna Ogholi.